CityOfZion/props/docs/docs/contracts/index.md

       ```
    **NOTE:** When deploying to testnet/mainnet, make sure to to be explicit in your pathing or you will burn GAS by deploying unnecessary code.*

-## Initializing the PROPS:
+## Initializing the Props:

-  A number of the PROPS projects have stateful components.
+  A number of the props contracts have stateful components.
 These are not mandatory for use, but include a number of features which are designed to enable high level applications.
 To initialize these constants, run:

   `npm run initialize`